 When selling a property in a Common Interest Development, we are selling the living space which is driven by the Purchase Agreement between the parties in the transaction.
 The parties in the transaction are:

-The Quasi-Government entity, the Homeowner’s Association maintains all or portions of the structures, common areas, and recreation facilities is not a party to the sales transaction.
+The Quasi-Government entity, the Homeowner’s Association maintains all or portions of the structures, common areas, and recreation facilities and is not a party to the sales transaction.

 Double Disclosures are required therefore we have Double Jeopardy.
 There are different Disclosures required for each.